-As digital engagement continues to grow, companies are turning to avenues like social selling, and the next “big thing” that will launch them into the monetary stratosphere.
-While it’s always proactive to be on the lookout for new technologies and strategies that can increase the productivity and success of your business, it’s equally important to stay committed to practices that are still working; namely, email marketing.
+As the realm of digital engagement continues to expand, companies are exploring avenues such as social selling in search of the next groundbreaking strategy that will propel them to unparalleled success.
+While it is undoubtedly beneficial to be on the lookout for innovative technologies and approaches that can enhance business productivity and triumph, it is equally crucial to remain committed to practices that have proven effective, particularly email marketing.

-The practice began in 1978, “when Gary Thurek, a marketing manager for the now-defunct computer company Digital Equipment Corporation, sent out an unsolicited mass email promoting his firm’s computer products.”
-While Thurek was ultimately scolded for his unauthorized email outreach, it’s hard to argue against his efforts.
+The origins of this practice trace back to 1978 when Gary Thurek, a marketing manager at the now-defunct computer company Digital Equipment Corporation, took the bold step of sending out an unsolicited mass email promoting his company’s computer products.
+Although Thurek faced criticism for his unauthorized email outreach, the impact of his actions cannot be denied.

-Since that time, email marketing has become more advanced, and less intrusive.
-Rather than collect a random sampling of contact information and fire away, companies now target specific users who have already shown an interest in their product, been flagged due to their browsing patterns, or who at the very least have visited their website.
-Incidentally, this is where the email marketing journey begins; collecting the right data.
+Since then, email marketing has evolved into a more sophisticated and less intrusive practice.
+Instead of haphazardly collecting random contact information and bombarding recipients with messages, companies now focus on targeting specific users who have already demonstrated an interest in their products, have been identified through their browsing behavior, or have at least visited their website.
+This is where the journey of email marketing truly begins—by gathering the right data.

 In today’s age, it’s impossible to conduct a successful email marketing campaign without a populated list of users.
 The best (and most moral) way to accomplish this is to build a permission-based list.